 We strive to maintain an open and ongoing dialogue with our employees, which helps us to make Tiffany a better, more fulfilling place to work.
 Throughout the year, we engage our employees through a variety of remote and on-site events, including trainings and health and wellness activities.
 We also actively seek employee feedback through formal and informal touchpoints, including a biannual Employee Engagement survey which measures engagement and inclusion, among other items.
 To complement our global survey, we use Pulse surveys—brief surveys that are distributed throughout the year to targeted groups of employees—to maintain a dialogue with our employee base.

 Promoting Growth and Development

-Our goal is to create a diverse, high-performing and engaged workforce.
-We are committed to increasing leadership development participation for employees at all levels and saw increased participation from 2019 to 2020.
+Our goal is to create a diverse, high-performing and engaged workforce within an inclusive environment.
+We are committed to increasing leadership development participation for employees at all levels and have seen tremendous growth towards this goal from 2019 to today.

 Respecting Human Rights

 We believe that respecting human rights in line with the UN Guiding Principles on Business & Human Rights and other international human rights laws and standards is fundamental to our work as a responsible company.
 We strive to embody these values in our culture, and we seek to embed respect for human rights across our value chain through our vertically integrated business model.
 Because we own and operate our own manufacturing facilities, we can better ensure that manufacturing workers’ human rights are respected.

 In our own diamond cutting and polishing facilities—located in five countries—we offer safe and healthy work environments; and we adhere to health and safety standards that, in many places, go above and beyond local laws.
 We also primarily hire locally, which contributes to local economies and communities, and we pay our workers at our manufacturing facilities a living wage in developing countries.
 Outside the walls of our business, we seek to advance respect for human rights through advocacy and philanthropy.